seqscope/NovaScope/docs/getting_started/output.md

 The seq1st directory is structured for organizing 1st sequencing FASTQ files and spatial barcode maps.
 It includes:

-* `fastq`: A fastqs subdirectory for the 1st sequencing FASTQ files (`fastq`).
+* A fastqs subdirectory for all input 1st sequencing FASTQ files (`fastq`).
-* Three subdirectories for spatial barcode maps:
+* Two subdirectories for spatial barcode maps:
-    * sbcds for maps of individual tiles from the 1st sequencing,
+    * `sbcds` for maps of individual tiles from the 1st sequencing,
-    * sbcds.part for maps related to section chips, organized per tile,
-    * nbcds for a map organized on a per-chip basis, used in later processing.
+    * `nbcds` for a map organized on a per-chip basis, used in later processing.

 ```
 └── seq1st
-    └── <flowcell_id>
+    └── <flowcell_ID>
         ├── fastqs
         ├── nbcds
-        ├── sbcds
-        └── sbcds.part
+        └── sbcds
 ```

 ### 1.2 seq2nd

-The seq2nd directory is dedicated to managing the 2nd sequencing FASTQ files.
+The seq2nd directory is dedicated to managing all input 2nd sequencing FASTQ files.

 ### 1.3 histology